 #7 El subte is the subway

-Though, I quickly found out that el subte is the porteños’ (e.g. citizens of Buenos Aires) name for the subway system.
+But you don’t have to stay a long time in Buenos Aires before you find out that el subte is the porteños’ (e.g. citizens of Buenos Aires) name for the subway system.

 Learn more about how to use the public transportation system in Buenos Aires here.